sane-mustek.5

 access the I/O ports.
 Thus, either make frontends such as scanimage(1)

-and xscanimage(1) setuid root (generally not recommended for safety
+and xscanimage(1) setuid root (generally not recommended for security

 reasons) or, alternatively, access this backend through the network